Enabling preventive healthcare

 Identification of high risk individuals with diabetes

-Proactive testing of individuals with diabetes allows the identification of people with a high-risk of developing kidney disease within the next four years
+Proactive testing of individuals with type 2 diabetes allows the identification of people with a high-risk of developing kidney disease within the next four years

 Personalised treatment